Fabián Estay: Career

-International goals

 Personal life

 Estay has a long-term close friendship with the former fellow footballer Iván Zamorano, what interrupted from 2001 to 2007 due to the fact that Estay stated that Zamorano didn't support him when he was isolated from the América first team by the club leaders.
 In addition, Zamorano is the godfather of the Estay's daughter, Renata Ivana.

 He naturalized Mexican by residence in 2005 and later he made his home in Mexico, working as a football commentator for media such as Fox Sports México.

+In 2008, Estay competed in the second season of the Chilean TV program Estrellas en el Hielo: El Baile (Stars on ice: The dance) from TVN.